heimrichhannot/contao-backend-lost-password-bundle/README.md

 ### Use Notification center

 You can use [Notification Center](https://github.com/terminal42/contao-notification_center) to send the password request.

+> [!IMPORTANT]
+> Only notification center v1 is currently integrated.
+> Working on support for notification center v2.

+> [!WARNING]
+> This will be changed before the first stable v2 release.

 1. Create a notification of type `User: Lost password` with `##recipient_email##` as recipient and content that contains `##link##` (the link to the password reset page).
     You can use additional token: `##domain##` and user data withing `##user_*##`.